Asheq/public-notes/markdown-cheat-sheet.md

 <i>Notes:</i>
 * Colons can be used to align columns
-* Outer pipes are optional
+* Outer vertical lines are optional
 * Raw Markdown does not need to line up prettily
 * Can embed in-line Markdown